 If the Proposer elects to wave payment of the Stipend, the Proposer must submit one complete copy of its Proposal from which it concealed such "Confidential" information, i.e. the redacted copy.
-Even in the absence of "Confidential" information, the Proposer must submit a redacted copy of its Proposal.
 The redacted copy should (i) reflect the same pagination as the original, (ii) show the empty space from which information was redacted, and (iii) be submitted electronically.
 Except for the information concealed, the redacted copy must be identical to its original Proposal, and the SCDOT POC must be able to view, search, copy and print the redacted copy without a password.